Academic Regulations and Procedures

 An undergraduate student may repeat a course at Benedictine for which a grade of C- or lower is received.
 The higher grade earned will be used in calculating the grade point average.
 Both the original grade and the repeat grade are recorded on the official transcript.

 A course taken at Benedictine College may not be repeated at another college or university.
-The exception to this are approved courses that are taken offered from the Acadeum, the course-sharing consortium.
-The approved courses function just the same as do Benedictine College courses.
+The exception to this are approved courses that are offered from the Acadeum, the course-sharing consortium.
+These approved courses function just the same as do Benedictine College courses.

 In order to be eligible for Title IV financial aid when repeating a course, the following applies: